rjsf-team/react-jsonschema-form/packages/material-ui/README.md

 ### Typescript configuration adjustments

-If you are using Typescript you may have to update your `tsconfig.json` file in to avoid problems with the import aliasing.
+If you are using Typescript you may have to update your `tsconfig.json` file in to avoid problems with import aliasing.

 If you are experiencing an error that is similar to `TS2307: Cannot find module '@rjsf/material-ui/v4' or its corresponding type declarations.` you can add the following: